tasmota/docs/docs/Getting-Started.md

     ![Tasmotizer UI](_media/tasmotizer1.png)

-    1. Connect your device to the serial-to-USB adapter or plug in NodeMCU/D1 mini.
+    1. Connect your device to the serial programmer or plug in NodeMCU/D1 mini.
     1. Check whether the correct **serial port** (COM or tty port) is selected.
 Tasmotizer! will try its best to select the right one for you.
     1. Choose Tasmota firmware binary:
         * **BIN file** - browse to the Tasmota firmware binary you downloaded or compiled.